 And of course, just like High Sierra, there’s a criminal mastermind behind the scenes of the heist and a sweet, innocent-seeming girl whom our criminal protagonist idolizes for a little while before coming to his senses and realizing that he belongs with a straight-up ride or die chick.

 There is, however, no cute little stray dog or “comical Negro” character.
-(You take the good with the bad.)
+(You take the bad with the good.)

 In Walsh’s filmography, High Sierra will forever be regarded as the superior film.
 And in 1949, Walsh also directed his masterpiece White Heat, so Colorado Territory suffers by comparison in that department too.
 (Virginia Mayo is also in White Heat, and her role in that film is a lot meaner and juicier.)